Ne\v{c}as-Lions lemma revisited: An $L^p$-version of the generalized Korn inequality for incompatible tensor fields: Introduction

 These inequalities are crucial for a priori estimates in linear elasticity and fluid mechanics and hence cornerstones for well-posedness results in linear elasticity ($L^2$-setting) and the Stokes-problem ($L^p$-setting).
-They can be generalized to many different settings, including the geometrically nonlinear counterpart \cite{friesecke2002rigidity,LM2016optimalconstants}, mixed growth conditions \cite{CDM2014mixedgrowth}, incompatible fields (also with dislocations) \cite{MSZ2014incompatible,agn_neff2015poincare,agn_neff2012canonical,agn_neff2011canonical,agn_neff2012maxwell,agn_bauer2013dev} and trace-free infinitesimal strain measures \cite{Dain2006tracefree, agn_jeong2008existence}.
-Other generalizations are applicable to Orlicz-spaces \cite{Fuchs2010,BD2012Orlicz,BCD2017Orlicz,Cianchi2014Orlicz} and SBD functions with small jump sets \cite{Friedrich2017SBD,CCF2016SBD,Friedrich2018SBD}, thin domains \cite{LM2011thindomians,GH2018thindomains,Harutyunyan2017thindomains} and John domains \cite{DM2004Jonesdomains,DRS2010Johndomains,ADM2006Johndomains} as well as the case of non-constant coefficients \cite{agn_neff2002korn,agn_lankeit2013uniqueness,agn_neff2014counterexamples,Pompe2003Korn}.
+They can be generalized to many different settings, including the geometrically nonlinear counterpart \cite{friesecke2002rigidity,LM2016optimalconstants}, mixed growth conditions \cite{CDM2014mixedgrowth}, incompatible fields (also with dislocations) \cite{MSZ2014incompatible,agn_neff2015poincare,agn_neff2012maxwell,agn_bauer2013dev} and trace-free infinitesimal strain measures \cite{Dain2006tracefree,agn_jeong2008existence,Reshetnyak1970,Schirra2012tracefreenD}.
+Other generalizations are applicable to Orlicz-spaces \cite{Fuchs2010,BD2012Orlicz,BCD2017Orlicz,Cianchi2014Orlicz} and SBD functions with small jump sets \cite{Friedrich2017SBD,CCF2016SBD,Friedrich2018SBD,KohnTemam1983SBD}, thin domains \cite{LM2011thindomians,GH2018thindomains,Harutyunyan2017thindomains} and John domains \cite{DM2004Jonesdomains,DRS2010Johndomains,ADM2006Johndomains} as well as the case of non-constant coefficients \cite{agn_neff2002korn,agn_lankeit2013uniqueness,agn_neff2014counterexamples,Pompe2003Korn}.
 Piecewise Korn-type inequalities subordinate to a FEM-mesh and involving jumps across element boundaries have also been investigated, see e.g.\ \cite{Brenner2004Korn,agn_lew2004optimal}.
 Korn's inequalities fail for $p=1$ and $p=\infty$, see \cite{CFM2005counterex,dlM1964counterex,Ornstein1962}.

-There exist many different proofs of Korn's inequalities, see the discussions in \cite{Ciarlet2010,agn_neff2015poincare,ACM2015,KO88,Nitsche81} as well as \cite[Sect.
+There exist many different proofs of the classical Korn's inequalities, see the discussions in \cite{Ciarlet2010,agn_neff2015poincare,ACM2015,KO88,Nitsche81,DuvautLions72,Geymonat86} as well as \cite[Sect.
 6.15]{Ciarlet2013FAbook} and the references contained therein.
-A rather concise and elegant argument, advocated by P. G. Ciarlet and collaborators \cite{Ciarlet2010, Ciarlet2013FAbook, Ciarlet2005korn, CMM2018,Geymonat86}, uses the well-known representation of the second distributional derivatives of the displacement $u$ by a linear combination of the first derivatives of the symmetrized gradient:
+A rather concise and elegant argument uses the well-known representation of the second distributional derivatives of the displacement $u$ by a linear combination of the first derivatives of the symmetrized gradient: